Smith Maneuver Blueprint for Success in 2025

 If you have a car loan, other loan or credit card debt, it’s usually best to consolidate this into the main mortgage at the outset of the Smith Maneuver.
 This is because:

-(1) It can reduce the interest cost
+(1) It can lower the interest cost.

 (2) It frees up monthly cash flow that can be used for extra payments into the mortgage.